 Now you are ready to apply the graph filter you just made.
-It will be further explained in the paragraphs below.
+It will be further explained in the next section below.
 The graph filters are available in quick perspectives for all users.
-The query only returns the ID’s of the affected components for filtering, so users need to have read access to the relevant workspaces for this to work.
+The query only returns the IDs of the affected components for filtering, so users need to have read access to the relevant workspaces for this to work.

-If you get no results, or errors with your graph filter query, we are more than happy to help you with debugging.
-Start a chat, and one of our gremlin experts can ease the path for you into the Gremlin world.
+If you get no results or errors with your graph filter query, we are more than happy to help you with debugging.
+Start a chat in-app or via our website, and one of our Gremlin experts can ease the path for you into the Gremlin world.

 Applying Graph Filters

 You find the graph filters both in quick Perspectives and in the manage Perspectives dialog.
 When activating the filter, you will see only components and references from the result of the query, in the Ardoq views.